 2. Was previously issued a prescription for the drug or its pharmaceutical equivalent, and the date on which the current prescription is being issued is more than one year after the date the patient last used or was administered the drug or its equivalent.
-When determining whether a patient was previously issued a prescription for a drug or its pharmaceutical equivalent, the licensee shall consult with the patient, review prescription monitoring information and, to the extent they are available, review the patient's dental and medical records.
+When determining whether a patient was previously issued a prescription for a drug or its pharmaceutical equivalent, the licensee shall consult with the patient, review prescription monitoring information, and, to the extent it is available to the licensee, review the patient's medical record.

-"Licensee" means a licensed dentist who is currently authorized to prescribe drugs in the course of professional practice.
+"Licensee" means a licensed optometrist who is currently authorized to prescribe drugs in the course of professional practice, acting within the scope of practice of his or her professional license.